 14. Dependent Obligation

-14.1 If you are brining school-age dependent between 5 – 18 years old with you to Australia under a dependent visa, you must maintain adequate schooling arrangements as they are required to attend school full-time is part of the condition of the dependent visa.
+14.1 If you are bringing school-age dependents between 5 – 18 years old with you to Australia under a dependent visa, you must maintain adequate schooling arrangements for your dependents.
+Such a requirement for dependents to attend school full-time is part of the condition of the dependent visa.